 This post is sponsored by Dollar General.
 All thoughts & opinions are my own.

-Next month I will have 2 children in elementary school!
+Next month I will have 2 children in elementary school that is why I have decided to take this Udemy course on becoming an online tutor and finding online tutoring jobs, in that way not only can help my kids but I can earn some extra money giving tutoring!
 Where does the time go?
 Truthfully I have always thrived more on a scheduled routine so I am looking forward to getting back into the school year and having both kids be on the same schedule.
 This past weekend I took Henry and Evelyn to pick out their school supplies and they were so excited.
 We bought way more than we needed but since we went to Dollar General we didn’t have to pay office store pricing.

 Dollar General not only has all the school supplies I need at a fraction of the cost, but also lunchbox snacks, classroom supplies and more.
 When you Spend $15 you can Save $5 on school supplies like backpacks, lunch kits, folders, glue, pens and pencils.
 It’s a one stop shop for everything my kids needed from their school list.

 In fact, if you’re overwhelmed with what to buy and can’t remember if boys bring tissues and girls bring hand wipes, then you can use the Dollar General Teacher’s List feature online.
 You can find your child’s supply list by entering your zip code to find their school.
 If you are a teacher or faculty member you’re in luck because Dollar General offers a 20% OFF Teacher’s Discount.
 Just need to show your school badge at the register to Save 20% on stationery.